elopio/docs/source/includes/_glossary.md

 ## Finalized Market

 A Finalized Market is a [Market](#market) that has been [Resolved](#market-resolution) and has not been disputed, the [Winning Outcome](#winning-outcome) is now final.
 This market is officially closed and [Share](#shares) holders can [settle](#settlement) their shares with the market.

+## Fork

+A Fork occurs if a [All Reporting](#all-reporting) [Market Resolution](#market-resolution) is disputed.
+A Fork causes Augur to create multiple [Branches](#branch) of itself, where each branch is a copy of the current state of Augur with the only difference being the finalized [outcome](#outcome) of the [Market](#market) that caused the Fork to happen by being disputed after All Reporting.
+There will be a branch created for each possible outcome of the market, including invalid.
+The idea here is that people will want to trade in the branch of Augur that actually reflects reality (the correct outcome of the market).
+The branch that people have accepted as reality will have more trading volume on it and will be considered the main branch.

 ## Limited Reporting